Virgil Lozano: Professional MMA Debut

 Lozano made his professional debut, as part of the Lions Den team, on August 10, 2001 against Yasuki Miyake from Japan.
 After 3 rounds the fight was declared a draw.

 Originally Lozano was scheduled to fight Phil Baroni but the match was changed after another fighter was pulled out of the event due to an injury.

 The fight was part of the event World Mixed Martial Arts Association 1: MegaFights, which featured Ken Shamrock vs Sam Adkins as the main event.

 Pankration Athlema World Championships

 Lozano participated in the Pankration Athlima World Championships in Athens, Greece.
 He won a bronze medal in 2000 and a silver medal in 2002.

 MMA Fighting Challenge

-In 2005, Lozano fought twice in the MMA Fighting Challenge in Guadalajara, Jalisco, México, winning both fights; one by Submission and the other one by TKO (Doctor's stoppage).
+In 2005, Lozano fought twice in the MMA Fighting Challenge in Guadalajara, Jalisco, Mexico, winning both fights; one by Submission and the other one by TKO (Doctor's stoppage).

 Cage of Fire

-Lozano continued his professional MMA career in México for the Cage of Fire MMA Promotion.
+Lozano continued his professional MMA career in Mexico for the Cage of Fire MMA Promotion.
 He fought as a Middleweight from 2006 to 2008.
 In 2007 he became the Middleweight Champion and retained the belt until the promotion was terminated in 2008.